Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the query functionality of S3.
 - [x] Make your own DB system which stores the S3 metadata for the search functionality.

-### Which two approaches can satisfy these objectives?
-(Choose[???]
-2 answers)
+### A corporate web application is deployed within an Amazon Virtual Private Cloud (VPC) and is connected to the corporate data center via an IPsec VPN.
+The application must authenticate against the on-premises LDAP server.
+After authentication, each logged-in user can only access an Amazon Simple Storage Space (S3) keyspace specific to that user.
+Which two approaches can satisfy these objectives?
+(Choose 2 answers)

-- [ ] Develop an identity broker that authenticates against IAM security Token service to assume a Lam role in order to get temporary AWS security credentials The application calls the identity broker toget AWS temporary security credentials with access to the appropriate 53 bucket.
+- [ ] Develop an identity broker that authenticates against IAM security Token service to assume a Lam role in order to get temporary AWS security credentials The application calls the identity broker toget AWS temporary security credentials with access to the appropriate S3 bucket.
 - [x] The application authenticates against LDAP and retrieves the name of an IAM role associated with the user.
-The application then ca lls the IAM Security Token Service to assume that IAM role The application can use the temporary credentials to access the appropriate 53 bucket.
+The application then ca lls the IAM Security Token Service to assume that IAM role The application can use the temporary credentials to access the appropriate S3 bucket.
-- [ ] Develop an identity broker that authenticates against LDAP and then calls IAM Security To ken Service to get IAM federated user credentials The application calls the identity broker to get IAMfederated user credentials with access to the appropriate 53 bucket.
+- [x] Develop an identity broker that authenticates against LDAP and then calls IAM Security To ken Service to get IAM federated user credentials The application calls the identity broker to get IAMfederated user credentials with access to the appropriate S3 bucket.
-- [ ] The application authenticates against LDAP the application then calls the AWS identity and Access Management (IAM) Security service to log in to IAM using the LDAP credentials the application can use the IAM temporary credentials to access the appropriate 53 bucket.
+- [ ] The application authenticates against LDAP the application then calls the AWS identity and Access Management (IAM) Security service to log in to IAM using the LDAP credentials the application can use the IAM temporary credentials to access the appropriate S3 bucket.
-- [ ] The application authenticates against IAM Security Token Service using the LDAP credentials the application uses those temporary AWS security credentials to access the appropriate 53 bucket.
+- [ ] The application authenticates against IAM Security Token Service using the LDAP credentials the application uses those temporary AWS security credentials to access the appropriate S3 bucket.

 ### A group can contain many users.
 Can a user belong to multiple groups?